Severe Thunderstorm Warning issued for Oneida by NWS - News Break

 Severe Thunderstorm Warning issued for Oneida by NWS

-Effective: 2021-07-08 19:30:00 EDT Expires: 2021-07-08 20:15:00 EDT Urgency: Immediate Severity: Severe Certainty: Observed Instruction: For your protection move to an interior room on the lowest floor of a building.
-To report severe weather, contact your nearest law enforcement agency.
-They will send your report to the National Weather Service office in Binghamton.
-Target Area: Oneida The National Weather Service in Binghamton has issued a * Severe Thunderstorm Warning for Northeastern Oneida County in central New York * Until 815 PM EDT. * At 730 PM EDT, a severe thunderstorm was located over Delta Lake, or near Rome, moving northeast at 40 mph.
+Effective: 2021-07-13 22:51:00 EDT Expires: 2021-07-13 23:15:00 EDT Urgency: Immediate Severity: Severe Certainty: Observed Instruction: For your protection move to an interior room on the lowest floor of a building.
+Target Area: Oneida The National Weather Service in Binghamton has issued a * Severe Thunderstorm Warning for Northeastern Oneida County in central New York * Until 1115 PM EDT. * At 1050 PM EDT, severe thunderstorms were located along a line extending from near Boonville to Floyd, moving east at 30 mph.
 HAZARD...60 mph wind gusts.
 SOURCE...Radar indicated.
-IMPACT...Expect damage to roofs, siding, and trees. * Locations impacted include Rome, Trenton, Floyd, Forestport, Steuben, Remsen, Holland Patent, Prospect, Barneveld and Alder Creek.
-TORNADO...POSSIBLE HAIL...<.75IN WIND...60MPHalerts.weather.gov
+IMPACT...Expect damage to roofs, siding, and trees. * Locations impacted include Rome, Trenton, Floyd, Whitesboro, Boonville, Forestport, Oriskany, Steuben, Remsen and Holland Patent.
+HAIL...<.75IN WIND...60MPHalerts.weather.gov

 Comments / 0